The Project Delivery profession manages the delivery of government change and infrastructure projects.

 What we’re looking for

-- have great verbal and written communication skills
+- great verbal and written communication skills

-- are open to new challenges
+- a positive attitude to new challenges

 You’ll also need to check you meet the general entry requirements, such as age, nationality and residency.

-After the apprenticeship
+After your apprenticeship

 Once you’ve successfully completed your apprenticeship, you’ll be eligible to apply without a degree for the Fast Stream.
-This is the Civil Service’s prestigious graduate development programme which prepares participants for leadership roles within the organisation.
+This is the Civil Service’s graduate development programme which prepares participants for leadership roles within the organisation.